jorticus/pymate/examples/srv1/README.md

 This script will collect the status every 10 seconds (configurable), and a log page at the end of every day, and upload the result to a server as a JSON-formatted packet

-The server should have two POST handlers which accept JSON:
+The server should have the following POST handlers which accept JSON:

 ```
 POST /mx-logpage